jantman/awslimitchecker/docs/source/index.rst

 +++++++

 - add documentation about region coming from boto config/defaults
-- have a required_iam_role() method return a dict of the minimum required IAM role policy, and a CLI command for this.
 - add documentation about AGPL?
 - fix AGPL warning in init - how can this be done nicer? maybe just print or stderr?